Identity and contact details of the Data Controller

 Information we may hold about you and how we use it

-The information we hold on our records relates to your relationship with the Association.
-The information the Association holds will generally be provided by you on application forms or during communications with you.
+We process your personal information which relates to your relationship with the Association and to enable us to develop improved services for residents.
+The information the Association holds will generally be provided by you on application forms or during communications with you and may include:

 How is your personal information managed?